 What are fleas?

 Fleas are tiny reddish-brown insects with a flattened body from side to side covered in a hard protective shell.
+Fleas are a parasitic insect that feeds on the blood of warm-blooded animals, and they are known to cause problems for both pets and their human owners.
 Their sole means of survival is feeding on the blood of their warm-blooded hosts.

-The most common type of flea living in Florida and across most of the country is the cat flea.
+The most common type of flea living in Florida and across most of the country are the cat flea and the dog flea.
 Their preferred hosts are cats, dogs, rodents, wild animals, pets, and livestock.
+Despite their names, cat fleas will still bite dogs, and vice versa.

+Both species of flea grow to about 1/8 of an inch length and boast a flattened appearance with brownish-black coloring.
+When full of blood, the flea may appear reddish-black instead.
+The fleas lack wings.
+They are found throughout the United States.
 The shape of the flea’s body and large pair of back legs allow them to move easily through their host's thick fur.
-Their large hind legs also provide them with the ability to jump great heights.
+Despite their lack of wings, their large hind legs also provide them with the ability to jump great heights.

 Are fleas dangerous?